-Where a student does not follow this school policy, the mobile phone or electronic device will be confiscated and taken to Student Services where it will be logged into IDAttend and remain for rest of the school day.
-Alternatively, the student can be sent to Student Services to hand the device in and return with the IDAttend receipt to show the teacher.
-The student will collect the mobile phone or electronic device from Student Services at the end of the school day.
+Where a student does not follow this school policy

+- Where the student is unable to produce an exemption card, a mobile phone or electronic device that is not 'away', or is mis-used in class or in the playground - will be confiscated and - taken to Student Services where it will be logged and remain for rest of the school day. - · Alternatively, the student can be sent to Student Services to - hand the device in and return with the lodgement receipt to show the teacher. - The student will collect the mobile phone or electronic device from Student Services at the end of the school day. - Failing to comply with this reasonable instruction will result in disciplinary consequence under the school's Student Code of Conduct - Persistent breach of the "Away for the day" policy
-On the 3rd occasion this occurs, Student Services will email the student and parent/guardians to inform them of this ongoing issue.
-Record contact in OneSchool.

-On the 4th occasion, Student Services will email the student, parent/guardian and the year level Deputy Principal to inform them of the ongoing issue and that, from the 5th occasion on, the mobile phone or electronic device will be given to a Deputy Principal who will contact the parent/guardian indicating the device will only be returned to the parent/guardian.
-Record contact in OneSchool.

-On the 5th occasion, Student Services will give the phone to the year level Deputy Principal who will contact parents/guardians.
+- On the 3rd occasion this occurs.
+Student Services will email the student and parent/auardians to inform them of this ongoing issue.
+Record contact in OneSchool. - On the 4th occasion this occurs, Student Services will email the student, parent/guardian and the year level Deputy Principal to inform them of the ongoing issue and record contact in OneSchool.
+Disciplinary consequences including at school or after school detentions may be applied under the school's Student Code of Conduct for disobedience - On the 5th occasion, Student Services will give the phone to the year level Deputy Principal who will contact parents/guardian and record contact in OneSchool. - Disciplinary consequences may be applied under the school's Student Code of Conduct